simeononsecurity/simeononsecurity.ch/content/articles/powershell-vs-python-cybersecurity-comparison/index.en.md

 - **Script Review**: Carefully reviewing VBScript code for potential vulnerabilities is essential.
 Manual code inspection is often the primary method of identifying security issues.

 - **Script Signing**: Although less common than in PowerShell, you can sign VBScript files to ensure their authenticity.
-However, this process is less streamlined compared to PowerShell.
+However, this process is less simplified compared to PowerShell.

 - **Limited Security Features**: VBScript lacks the advanced security features and customizable controls that PowerShell provides, making it less versatile in security-hardening scenarios.